anselmicz/easybuild-installer/README.md

 ## What it does

-* creates local installation of EasyBuild, by default under `$HOME/.local/EasyBuild`, and compiles the Lmod and Lua dependencies
+* creates system-wide installation of EasyBuild, by default under `/apps`, and compiles the Lmod and Lua dependencies
 * downloads newest easyconfigs, and adds their path to the EasyBuild module file
 * separates the module list into communities